Basic Issues in Transgender Mental Health

 When one decides not to transition.
 Not everyone is able or wants to transition.
 This is a perfectly valid choice for people to make.
 However these individuals must learn to cope with the tension that the gender dysphoria produces.
 Sometimes this can be helped by having times when one can cross-dress, interact with others who are aware of one’s status, talk about the issue, and take low-levels of hormones (that don’t effect the body outwardly).

-Other mental health issues not related to being transgendered.
-Just because some one is transgendered doesn’t mean they don’t have other issues in their lives.
+Other mental health issues not related to being transgender.
+Just because some one is transgender doesn’t mean they don’t have other issues in their lives.
 It can be hard for some people to let themselves seek treatment for other issues when the gender dysphoria is so prominent a concern.

 The good news: It’s important not to lose sight of the satisfaction one can have by acknowledging and (if possible) changing what can be changed and moving towards of one’s authentic self